open-network-infrastructure/articles-of-association/README.md

 *Exclusion due to important reasons*

-If requested by the executive committee or by a group consisting of at least ten percent of all the members, the general assembly can exclude a member for important reasons with a majority of 2/3 of the members present at the general assembly.
+If requested by the executive committee or by a group consisting of at least ten percent of all the members, the ordinary or extraordinary general assembly can exclude a member for important reasons with a majority of 2/3 of the members present at the general assembly.
 The member can take part in this vote.
 The member that is to be excluded has, in accordance with Swiss law, the right to have his arguments heard at the general assembly, either in person or via telephone or live stream.
 He can be accompanied to the hearing by a person of his choosing, who does not have to be a member of the association.
 If he does not wish to attend the hearing, he can submit his arguments in written form to the general assembly.

 *Non-payment of membership fees*